DGretta/Music/modular/bizarre_jezabel_pkhia_mk2_guide.md

 ## Quick Start: Get Your First Filtered Sound in 5 Minutes

-**What is Pkhia MK2?** Think of it as two analog multi-mode filters in one module, designed specifically for stereo processing.
-It's a dual/stereo analog filter that can shape your sounds with surgical precision while maintaining that warm analog character.
-Each channel offers multiple filter modes (low-pass, band-pass, high-pass), and they can work independently as dual-mono filters or together as a true stereo processor.
+**What is Pkhia MK2?** A dual/stereo analog multi-mode filter AND VCA module designed specifically for stereo processing.
+It combines two analog filters with pre-filter VCAs, allowing complete dynamic and frequency shaping in one module.
+Each channel offers multiple filter modes (low-pass, band-pass, high-pass) plus voltage-controlled amplification, and they can work independently as dual-mono or together as a true stereo processor with integrated VCA control.

 ### Your First Stereo Filter Sweep
 1. **Connect audio source** → **Left and Right inputs** (or just Left for mono-to-stereo)